Theophilos (emperor): Intensification of iconoclastic policies

+Due to the unanimous iconodule sympathies of contemporary sources, it is difficult to determine the existence and extent of a popular iconoclast or iconodule tradition.
+It is likely that the changes in imperial policy in 787 and 815 only affected a small number of individuals and did not alter the religious practices of the whole population to a great degree.
+Theophilos' enforcement of iconoclasm may have served as an opportunistic means of asserting imperial authority, rather than a purely theological endeavour, but there is no reason to doubt that he was sincere in his iconoclastic convictions.

 Relations with Bulgaria and Serbia

 In 836, following the expiration of the 20-year peace treaty between the Empire and Bulgaria, Theophilos ravaged the Bulgarian frontier.
 The Bulgarians retaliated, and under the leadership of Isbul they reached Adrianople.
-At this time, if not earlier, the Bulgarians annexed Philippopolis (Plovdiv) and its environs.
+At this time, if not earlier, the Bulgarians annexed Philippopolis and its environs.
 Khan Malamir died in 836.

 The peace between the Serbs, Byzantine foederati, and the Bulgars lasted until 839.
 Vlastimir of Serbia united several tribes, and Theophilos granted the Serbs independence; Vlastimir acknowledged nominal overlordship of the Emperor.
 The annexation of western Macedonia by the Bulgars changed the political situation.
 Malamir or his successor may have seen a threat in the Serb consolidation and opted to subjugate them in the midst of the conquest of Slav lands.
 Another cause might have been that the Byzantines wanted to divert attention so that they could cope with the Slavic uprising in the Peloponnese, meaning they sent the Serbs to instigate the war.
 It is thought that the rapid extension of Bulgars over Slavs prompted the Serbs to unite into a state.

 Khan Presian I (r.
 836–852) invaded Serbian territory in 839 (see Bulgarian–Serbian Wars).
 The invasion led to a three-year war, in which Vlastimir was victorious; Presian was heavily defeated, made no territorial gains, and lost many of his men.
 The Serbs had a tactical advantage in the hills, and the Bulgars were driven out by the army of Vlastimir.
 The war ended with the death of Theophilos, which released Vlastimir from his obligations to the Byzantine Empire.

+Death

+As Theophilos' health was gradually failing in 842, he suspected that Theophobos would attempt a coup after his death, so he was invited to stay in the Great Palace of Constantinople.
+Immediately after Theophilos died on 20 January 842, his leading officers executed Theophobos.